jarviscanada/jarvis_data_eng_NathalieOlcese/linux_sql/README.md

 ## Implementation
-In order to implement this project first of all a bash script was created.
-The task of this script is to created a Doocker container than runs PostgresSQL and then stop it.
-After this step was completed the DDL file was created with 2 dirferent tables inside the host_agent database.
-The forst table is called host_info that specifies all the hardware spes and host_usage with specifies the usage of the system.To Conclude the host_info.sh and host_usage.sh  files were created so the information can be feteched to the database.
+In order to implement this project, first, a bash script was created.
+The task of this script is to create a Docker container that runs PostgreSQL and then stop it.
+After this step was completed, the DDL file was created with 2 different tables inside the host_agent database.
+The first table is called host_info, which specifies all the hardware specs, and host_usage, which specifies the usage of the system.
+To conclude, the host_info.sh and host_usage.sh files were created so the information can be fetched to the database.

 ## Architecture
 [Architectire image]